thlorenz/valuepack-mine-github/data/mine.md

 We'd just need to filter all events that are about the user or one of his/her repos.

 This is a whole lot info that comes down in one request and maybe a way to work within the github rate limit.

+### Repos vs. User Info

+Each repo includes certain user info as well.
+The following values are missing from it however:

+- public repos: don't need this, just count number of repos returned
+- **followers:** only need this if we don't need to know who is following, otherwise we can just count 'em when we get 'em
+- following: probably don't need it
+- `public_gists`: may not need this